cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-28-BruteRatel4.md

 <a id="ASN1_unknown"></a>
 # ASN1_unknown

-This function would require some reverse-engineering to maybe enable a runtime execution.
+update : 10/04/2025

-It requires two parameters of fixed size that are used to create an ASN.1 Decoder and Encoder and 14 unknown parameters
+This function would require some more reverse-engineering to enable a full runtime execution.
-Without a domain controler, I cannot run past the LsaQueryInformationPolicy call in dynamic analysis
+It's a very likely implementation of Vicent Le Toux [MakeMeEntrepriseAdmin](https://github.com/vletoux/MakeMeEnterpriseAdmin/blob/master/MakeMeEnterpriseAdmin.ps1)

 ```php
 /*